Building an Interpreter

 interpStatement

-object.
+Given a state object and an AST of a statement, interpStatement updates the State object.
 It should throw an error if the statement is invalid.
 See Behavior and Error Handling.

 export function interpStatement(state: State, p: Statement): void {